lacanoid/datalink/docs/functions.md

 Return previous version of the datalink, if available.

-Updating a `RECOVERY YES` datalink column with the previous value of the datalink will cause datalinker to restore previous version of file contents as well.
+Updating a `RECOVERY YES` datalink column with the previous value of the datalink will cause datalinker to restore previous version of file contents.

 If `has_token` > 0 then try to stablish token value for a datalink in the following order:
 1. previous token value stored in a datalink